 |Description||Annual report for 2007 on recharge, discharge, water levels and water quality in the Edwards Aquifer San Antonio Region|

 |Location||Edwards Aquifer - San Antonio Area|

-In 2005, samples from 38 wells and six spring groups were analyzed for herbicides, pesticides, and PCB’s.
-No sample tested positive for these compounds.
 Edwards Aquifer water is generally of such high quality that it normally requires only chlorination to meet public drinking water standards.
-However, the detection of nitrates and organic compounds, as well as trace quantities of metals, in the aquifer is a concern, and the Authority will continue to monitor for these compounds to determine possible sources and trends.
-Nitrate as nitrogen was detected frequently in all sample types; however, well samples had the highest concentrations, with 31 of 95 wells sampled testing positive for nitrate-nitrite at 2.0 mg/L or higher.
-Five of the 95 wells had nitrate-nitrite concentrations above 5.0 mg/L; the MCL for nitrate-nitrite is 10 mg/L. …
+However, detection of nitrates and organic compounds, as well as trace quantities of metals such as mercury, in the aquifer is a concern, and the Authority will continue to monitor for these compounds to determine possible sources and trends. …

-Confirmed detections of VOCs, such as PCE froma Bexar County well and 1,2,4-trimethylbenzene, xylene, and 1,2-dichloroethane at the San Marcos Springs, are a concern and warrant continued monitoring in the future.
-The Authority’s aquifer wide water-quality sampling program will continue to monitor wells, streams, and springs for indications of water quality impacts throughout the region.
+Confirmed detections of anthropogenic compounds such as VOC and SVOC detections at the springs are a concern and warrant continued monitoring in the future.
+The Authority’s aquifer-wide water-quality sampling program will continue to monitor wells, streams, and springs for indications of water-quality impacts throughout the region.